-The innovative practice of IMTA, which combines mussel or seaweed cultivation with cage fish farming, was found to generate even higher profits of Rs 3.25 lakh per unit.
-Incidentally, Kerala exhibited higher profitability in coastal water cage farming compared to other coastal states, with nearly 40 per cent of such units in the state generating an income ranging Rs 2 lakh to 3 lakh per season.
+The innovative practice of IMTA, which combines mussel or seaweed cultivation with cage fish farming, was found to generate even higher profits of Rs 3,25,000 per unit, CMFRI said.
+The study titled 'Sustainable intensification of small-scale mariculture systems: Farm-level insights from the coastal regions of India' was published in the international research journal Frontiers in Sustainable Food Systems.

-Andhra Pradesh realised greater profitability in open sea cage farming while the IMTA practice was found to be more profitable in Tamil Nadu.
-The study titled 'Sustainable intensification of small-scale mariculture systems: Farm-level insights from the coastal regions of India' were published in the international research journal Frontiers in Sustainable Food Systems.
+It said Kerala exhibited higher profitability in coastal water cage farming compared to other coastal states, with nearly 40 per cent of such units in the state generating an income ranging Rs two lakh to three lakh per season.
+"Andhra Pradesh realised greater profitability in open sea cage farming while the IMTA practice was found to be more profitable in Tamil Nadu," CMFRI said.

-The study led by Dr Shinoj Parappurathu, Senior Scientist of the CMFRI also highlighted that mariculture augmented employment and gender inclusion among the coastal communities across the country.
-Marine cage farming and the IMTA generated 175-396 person-days of employment from one unit in a season lasting around eight months.
+The study led by Shinoj Parappurathu, a senior scientist of the CMFRI also highlighted that mariculture augmented employment and gender inclusion among the coastal communities across the country.
+Marine cage farming and the IMTA generated 175-396 person-days of employment from one unit in a season lasting around eight months, the study found.

-Seaweed cultivation along potential farming sites was found to be highly prospective, given the increasing demand for seaweed-based products for culinary purposes and pharmaceutical and other industrial uses.
+"Adequate legislative mechanism is required to ensure legitimate access for farmers to open water bodies.
+Respective state governments should intervene to provide this protection to farmers so that production could be augmented," Parappurathu said.
+The lack of legislative provision puts this prospective sector under the shadow of uncertainty, ultimately hindering large-scale business plans in mariculture, he added.
 The CMFRI study also identified challenges in the sector, including the scarcity of quality seed and feed.
-Less than 50 per cent of farmers received good quality seed for culture.
+It found that less than 50 per cent of farmers received good-quality seed for culture.
 Limited access to institutional credit to meet capital and the operational cost was reported to be another major constraint in the sector.